-For instance, you can try the most exclusive ski resorts of France or Switzerland, but this could mess up your budget a little bit, so instead of breaking the bank or heading to the same old destination where you used to ski every year, which is cozy and nice but it could also be boring sometimes, you can opt for something different this winter.
-Here are 5 unusual ski destinations you may want to try in the season of 2012/2013:
+For instance, you can try the most exclusive ski resorts of France or Switzerland, but this could mess up your budget a little bit, so instead of breaking the bank or heading to the same old destination where you used to ski every year – which is cozy and nice, but it could also be boring sometimes – you can opt for something different this winter.
+Here are 5 unusual ski destinations you may want to try this season:

-The resort features a 60 m high mountain with all necessary facilities including quad lift and tow lift, 4 different slopes plus a 40 m-long black run, a gorgeous Snow Park adorned with fun sled runs, climbing towers, snowballs, ice caves, as well as lots of frisky penguins ready to play with the visitors and to animate the alpine atmosphere.
+The resort features a 60m-high mountain with all necessary facilities, including quad lift and tow lift, 4 different slopes plus a 40 m-long black run, a gorgeous Snow Park adorned with fun sled runs, climbing towers, snowballs, ice caves, as well as lots of frisky penguins ready to play with the visitors and to animate the alpine atmosphere.

 Just like Corsica, the sunny island of Cyprus is full of surprises, offering tourists the unparalleled opportunity to sunbathe in the morning and skiing in the afternoon.

 Besides the breathtaking natural beauty and the fantastic stargazing and adventure facilities, Mauna Kea offers some interesting skiing opportunities as well.
 Although there are no specific developments in the area, locals have always head to the Poi Bowl (the valleys surrounding the observatories) in order to practice their favorite winter sports.
-All in all, Mauna Kea may not be your ideal ski destination, but it offers you the exclusive opportunity to ski a volcano while soaking up the spectacular scenery during the months of January and February.
+All in all, Mauna Kea may not be your ideal ski destination, but it offers you the exclusive opportunity of skiing a volcano while soaking up the spectacular scenery, during the months of January and February.

 Topped with charming Berber villages, picturesque valleys and exciting mountain treks, Morocco’s Atlas Mountains deliver some pretty good skiing opportunities.
-Most famous resorts are Mischliffen – a mountain town in the Middle Atlas near Fès and Oukaimeden – a premier winter resort in the High Atlas, only 45 miles south of Marrakesh.
+Most famous resorts are Mischliffen – a mountain town in the Middle Atlas near Fès, and Oukaimeden – a premier winter resort in the High Atlas, only 45 miles south of Marrakech.
 For the experienced skier however, Morocco offers also a number of expert ski slopes such as the adventurous terrain of Tazaghart.